 - Can I make it with a different milk?
 I like using canned coconut milk in this recipe to really punch up the richness.
 A traditional broccoli cheddar soup has heavy cream or half and half so the coconut milk adds that same richness.
 You can’t taste the coconut in the finished soup (at least I can’t!), but if you are a coconut-hater, you can sub plain, unsweetened soy milk and it is just as tasty.
 I haven’t tried it with all the plant-based milk varieties but soy and coconut are the richest of the bunch and likely the best options for this soup.
 Not vegan?
 Go ahead and use dairy milk if you aren’t a fan of coconut milk.

 - Can I skip the nutritional yeast?
 Sorry, the nutritional yeast is a vital ingredient in this recipe since it gives it that cheesy flavor minus the cheese!
 It is relatively inexpensive (a bag from Bob’s Red Mill is $4 and lasts a long time).
 You can usually find it in the bulk bins at stores like Whole Foods or Fresh Thyme if you don’t want to buy a lot.

-- Do I need a high-powered blend or Vitamix to make this?
+- Do I need a high-powered blender or Vitamix to make this?
 I like to puree the carrots and potato in my Vitamix, but you don’t have to have a high powered blender for that step.
-After steaming, your carrots and potatoes should be falling apart when poked with a fork so any blender/food processor should be able to handle it.
+Since there are no cashews and your carrots and potatoes should be falling apart after steaming, any blender or food processor should be able to handle it.